Iraqis in Greece

 The number of Iraqis in Greece is unclear since numbers fluctuate greatly over time.
 As of 2007, Greece hosted 1,400 Iraqi refugees.

 Proving helpful, Greece offered one million dollars to Iraq for humanitarian purposes, this may be because they do not want to take in any refugees, as it was reported that Iraqis trying to enter Greece from Turkey are most definitely likely to be sent back to Iraq.
 The United Nations High Commissioner for Refugees has confirmed that a group of 135 Iraqis were arrested while preparing to cross into Greece have been sent back to Iraq.
-As Greece has the toughest migration policy in Europe, allowing only less than one percent of applications through.
+Greece has the toughest migration policy in Europe, allowing only less than one percent of applications through.

 The UNHCR claims there to be 820 Iraqi refugees living in Greece.
 A further 1,415 have applied for asylum.